 Walks, Talks & Films on the African History of London

 Black History Walks offer guided Walking Tours London to include the African history of London.
-The walks take place in five different areas from February to November and last about two hours.
-Private walks also available on request, at times to suit your Primary/Secondary School, University, Birthday Party or Staff group.
+The walks take place in 10 different areas from February to November and last about two hours.
+Private walks available on request, at times to suit your School, University, Birthday or Staff group.
 Discover 2000 years of London's Black History!
-As featured in USA Today, the Sunday Express , the Londonist , TimeOut London, Lerasse travels , Cuisine Noir and Channel 4 news.
+Featured in USA Today, the Sunday Express , the Londonist , TimeOut London, Lerasse travels , Cuisine Noir and Channel 4 news.
 Selected Top 15 Black History Youtube channels by blog.feedspot.com , BHW is sponsored by Eye London Opticians

 Quotes from previous walkers

 'A brisk, informative stroll through the heart of the British Empire.
 Our cheerful and intellectually generous tour guide, led us through narrow alleyways and past Roman ruins, within halls constructed by powerful guilds; in the process, he revealed to us both the many layers of British history and the often unacknowledged cultural multiplicity at its core.
 The tour was exciting, informative and allowed everyone across age, interest, and temperament to participate and learn.
 It was a wonderful experience and I would recommend it for all.'
 Professor Caroline Brown, University of Montreal, Canada.

 'A truly inspiring day, filled with information I may have NEVER been aware of, if it was not for attending this walk.
 The friendly intellectually amazing tour guide relayed facts that I would have had to research for months to be aware of.
 I would URGE any and everyone, of all ages to attend - a great, fun, educational day out.'
 Isschara Maxine, London